bxjthu/CompLing/slides/5/source.md

 + know how to describe a language using a regular grammar;

-+ know how to describe a language using a context free grammar.
++ know how to describe a language using a context-free grammar.

 ---
 ## Evaluating the performance of a model